 Supporting First Nations Peoples

-The Supporting First Nations (SFN) sub-committee was established in March 2020 to enhance SWAN’s capacity to:
+The Supporting First Nations (SFN) group was established in March 2020 to enhance SWAN’s capacity to:

 Engage with local Indigenous communities, especially women;

 Advocate for social justice in support of First Nations peoples; and

 Raise awareness amongst SWAN members and within our local community about past and ongoing injustices experienced by Aboriginal and Torres Strait Islander peoples.

 The paper, Reasons for SWAN becoming an Indigenous Ally, approved by the SWAN Committee, outlines the rationale for SWAN becoming an Indigenous Ally.

 Priority is given to engaging with local Indigenous organisations to: